saithat/CoViz-19-Frontend/README.md

 ## LIVE

-https://coviz-19.vercel.app (Don't forget to post something to let us know the Covid-19 situation in your area!)
+https://coviz-19.vercel.app (Don't forget to post something to let us know about the Covid-19 situation in your area!)

 ## ABOUT